cylon56/beautiful-jekyll/aboutme.md

 ## Software Development
 - Highly skilled in the Ethereum high-level contract language [Solidity](https://solidity.readthedocs.io/en/latest/).
-- Proficient in Node and JS.
+- Proficient in HTML, Node and JS.
 - Some experience in Java, Python and Android development.

 ## Blockchain Technology: